 - Exposes sustainable long-term patterns

-Despite its name, information architecture is very much human-centered.
+Despite its name, the study of information architecture is very much human-centered.
 Hence, practical techniques are typically applied to modeling linguistic and behavioral patterns that shape the context of human experience.
 Information architecture is also subject agnostic and applied in private and public sectors.
 With that said, human-computer interaction has provided the most fertile testing ground for information architecture as a professional practice.